rocjs/roc/docs/config/settings.md

 }
 ```

-The name of the groups and the values in them is entirely up to the extensions to define.
+The name of the groups and the values in them is entirely up to the packages to define.

 ## Interacting with `settings`